 • 2 tbsp natural peanut butter

-• 2 tbsp of lime juice (or 2 tbsp apple cider vinegar or rice wine vinegar)
+• 2 tbsp lime juice (or 2 tbsp apple cider vinegar or rice wine vinegar)

 To serve